bijlpeter83/DINOSTRAT/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4471204.svg)](https://doi.org/10.5281/zenodo.4471204)

 # DINOSTRAT
 The database of regional organic-walled dinoflagellate cyst events.
-This is DINOSTRAT version 1.1, with data predating January 2021, updated in November 2021.
+This is DINOSTRAT version 2.0, with data predating March 2023, updated in March 2023.

-Updates: adjusted some entries based on reported errors (thanks!), corrected references in the "modernst.csv",
+Updates: converted all ages to the Geologic Time Scale 2020, added a series of papers (including a new dinocyst surface sediment dataset from the Antarctic continental margin), included more ways to calibrate dinocyst events to (marine isotope stages, other nannofossil zonations), improved the figures.

 Please cite Bijl, 2021 Earth System Science Data when using this database.